ZiyadG7/IP-Reputation/README.md

 ## Results

 The model achieved an accuracy of 74% on the test set, with balanced precision and recall for both benign and malicious classes.
-Detailed results and evaluation metrics can be found in the `model_evaluation.ipynb` notebook.

 ## Contributing